-Advisory: Strongly recommend completion of ENGL 10S
+Advisory: Completion of ENGL 10S

 An examination of the origin and development of the American Economy from the Colonial Era to the present time.
-Topics studies include the following: colonial economic policies, land and resource use, industrial and economic growth, role of immigration and ethnic/cultural groups, the transport revolution, the development of money, banking and trade patters, as well as the role of the government.
+Topics studied include the following: colonial economic policies, land and resource use, industrial and economic growth, role of immigration and ethnic/cultural groups, the transport revolution, the development of money, banking and trade patterns, as well as the role of the government.
 The course applies the economic context in which the American society, culture, and political institutions evolved during the agricultural and extractive era, the industrial era, and the current era.
+This course fulfills the LMC General Education Requirement for Social Science, and partially fulfills the CSU American Institutions Requirement.
 SC